Voyager 2: Encounter with Saturn

 The closest approach to Saturn occurred at 03:24:05 UT on August 26, 1981.
-When Voyager 2 passed behind Saturn, viewed from Earth, it utilized its radio link to investigate Saturn's upper atmosphere, gathering data on both temperature and pressure.
+When Voyager 2 passed behind Saturn, viewed from Earth, it uses its radio link to investigate Saturn's upper atmosphere, gathering data on both temperature and pressure.
 In the highest regions of the atmosphere, where the pressure was measured at 70 mbar, Voyager 2 recorded a temperature of 82 K. Deeper within the atmosphere, where the pressure was recorded to be 1200 mbar, the temperature rose to 143 K. The spacecraft also observed that the north pole was approximately 10 C-change cooler at 100 mbar than mid-latitudes, a variance potentially attributable to seasonal shifts (see also Saturn Oppositions).

 After its Saturn fly-by, Voyager 2s scan platform experienced an anomaly causing its azimuth actuator to seize.
 This malfunction led to some data loss and posed challenges for the spacecraft's continued mission.
 The anomaly was traced back to a combination of issues, including a design flaw in the actuator shaft bearing and gear lubrication system, corrosion, and debris build-up.
 While overuse and depleted lubricant were factors, other elements, such as dissimilar metal reactions and a lack of relief ports, compounded the problem.
 Engineers on the ground were able to issue a series of commands, rectifying the issue to a degree that allowed the scan platform to resume its function.
 Voyager 2, which would have been diverted to perform the Titan flyby if Voyager 1 had been unable to, did not pass near Titan due to the malfunction, and subsequently, proceeded with its mission to explore the Uranian system.